guntter78/Project-Vitens2023-2024/README.md

 ```
 git clone https://github.com/guntter78/Project-Vitens2023-2024.git
 ```
-After the installation, Change the directory of your Linux to the new Project-Vitens2023-2024 directory with the command:
+After installation, change your Linux directory to the 'Project-Vitens2023-2024' directory using the following command:
 ```
 cd Project-Vitens2023-2024
 ```
-Then use the bash scrip to install all the necessary tools to run the website. after using this script the website will run automatically.
-To stop your website press ctrl + c
+Next, utilize the bash script to install all the required tools for running the website.
+Once you've executed this script, the website will start automatically.
+To stop the website, simply press Ctrl + C.
 ```
 sudo bash vitens-bash/vitens.sh
 ```

 ## Setup USB Wi-Fi dongle
-To install the USB WiFi dongle (TL-WN725N) in the Raspberry.
-You have to clone the repository.
-In this repository, there is a driver for the Linux systems
+To install the USB WiFi dongle (TL-WN725N) on the Raspberry Pi, you need to clone the repository.
+Within this repository, you will find a driver designed for Linux systems
 ```
 git clone https://github.com/AIRCRACK-NG/RTL8188EUS
 ```

-Install some necessary packages as we will build the source firmware ourselves
+Install the required packages since we will be building the source firmware ourselves
 ```
 sudo apt-get install -y build-essential git
 ```

-There is a package for raspberry pi to add the kernel headers, so you can pick one here (if one doesn't work, use the other)
+There is a Raspberry Pi package to add the kernel headers.
+You can choose one here, and if one doesn't work, try the other.
 ```
 sudo apt-get install -y linux-headers
 ```
 ```
 sudo apt-get install -y raspberrypi-kernel-headers
 ```

-To compile the driver, you need to have a make and a compiler installed.
-In addition, you must have the kernel headers installed.
-If you do not understand what this means, consult your distro.
+To compile the driver, you must have 'make' and a compiler installed, along with the necessary kernel headers.
+If you are unsure about these requirements, please refer to your Linux distribution's documentation.

-Compiling:
+Now, let's proceed with the compilation:
 ```
 make all
 ```